-- Political Factors: The British colonisation and rule over India for about two centuries have caused damaging harm to the nature of India’s economy.
-India, which was once a chief producer has been reduced to a big market.
-Much of the natural resources of the country was used to benefit British coffers and a lot of wealth was siphoned off to the homeland of the rulers.
+- Political Factors: The British colonization and rule over India for about two centuries have caused damaging harm to the nature of India’s economy.
+India, which was once a chief producer, has been reduced to a big market.
+Much of the natural resources of the country were used to benefit British coffers and a lot of wealth was siphoned off to the homeland of the rulers.
 They also reduced many classes of people such as farmers, artisans, potters, weavers, etc. to their current state of poverty.

 Frequently Asked Questions about Poverty in India

 Main Causes of Poverty in India:- Download PDF Here